As you’re reading this, the traditional way of doing SEO is slowly going away, being replaced by an entirely new form of SEO.

 The Path Forward: Adaptation

-The shift is already happening, but it likely won’t reach the point of SEO 2.0 in 2-3 years.
-More time might be needed.
+The shift is already happening, but it likely won’t reach the point of SEO 2.0 in 2-3, maybe even 10 years.

 As you’re reading this we’re at a convergence point that we could call SEO 1.5 in which we have to prioritise doing traditional SEO as this is still where most of our searches happen but also prepare ourselves for the world of tomororow, one in which our primary user will be AI systems and not humans.